-A copy of each student's Individual Anaphylaxis Management Plan will be stored with their ASCIA Action Plan for Anaphylaxis at the front desk in the reception area.
+A copy of each student's Individual Anaphylaxis Management Plan will be stored with their ASCIA Action Plan for Anaphylaxis at front office.
 Students are encouraged to keep their adrenaline autoinjectors on their person.
-Adrenaline autoinjectors for general use are available at The Principal's office in the top drawer of the desk and are labelled "general use".
+Adrenaline autoinjectors for general use are available at front office and are labelled "general use".